ClemGG/Dialogue-Node-System/README.md

 Future updates will include :

-1. Multiple StartNodes depending on certain in-game conditions
+1. More settings for the Replique Node (append text insted of overriding it, set delay between characters)
-3. Addition of BackgroundNode to add 2D textures as background and fade
+2. Addition of BackgroundNode to add 2D textures as background and fade,
-4. Ability to add and remove languages directly in the editor window
+3. Ability to add and remove languages directly in the editor window,
+4. Copy/Paste/Duplicate ability,
+5. Add nodes from another Dialogue by dragging its asset into the editor window.

 ## Screenshots